 In alignment with the values of National SURJ, TC SURJ provides a space to build relationships, skills, and political understanding from which to act for change.
 We use a variety of strategies and tactics in pursuit of our mission, including education, direct action, support for people of color-led organizations, and support for local and national campaigns.
 We also support members in skillfully addressing racism as it shows up in their relationships, workplaces, and other settings.

-The election of Barack Obama in 2008 launched a new wave of white supremacist action, which has profoundly shaped the current climate of ever-increasing danger to people and communities of color.
-We view this situation as an important context for our vital work of breaking white silence.
-We also recognize the centuries-long, unrelenting struggle for racial justice in this country by people of color and white people whose legacy we honor and learn from.
+Despite the revolutionary steps toward shifting understanding about race during the Black Lives Matter protests in the summer of 2020, there are still broad gaps in racial equity in the United States, and here in Tompkins County.
+We view current events as important context for our vital work of breaking white silence.
+We also recognize the centuries-long, unrelenting struggle for racial justice in this country by people of color and white people, whose legacy we honor and learn from.

-We believe that racism is integrally connected to economic injustice, patriarchy, colonization (especially our status as settlers on stolen Cayuga land) and other forms of oppression that harm and divide the many for the benefit of the few.
+We believe that racism is integrally connected to economic injustice, patriarchy, colonization (especially our status as settlers on stolen Gayogo̱hó꞉nǫ’ land) and other forms of oppression that harm and divide the many for the benefit of the few.
 We work in solidarity with local LGBTQ, immigrant rights, worker’s rights and other social movements that advance collective liberation.

 How Our Chapter Works

 We meet monthly as the TC SURJ chapter to do political education together, build our skill sets, learn about and support each other’s racial justice efforts, and commit to action steps.
-Chapter meetings are held on the 3rd Monday of each month on Zoom from 6:00-7:30 pm.
-Zoom information is sent out on our announcements email list every month.
-While our focus is on white anti-racist organizing, all are welcome.
-Facilitators rotate, so each meeting has a different feeling and focus.
+Chapter meetings are held on the 3rd Monday of each month on Zoom or in person from 6:00-7:30 pm, though they are on Pause for the remainder of 2021.